Regulations

 union europeenne

-MiFID II harmonizes transparency and investor protection;
+MiFID II harmonises transparency and investor protection

-MAR regulates market abuse;
+MAR governs market abuse

 European sanctions regulations apply directly and require Member States to enforce them.